 GEOG 4432.
 Geomorphology.
 4 Hours.

-This course focuses on surficial geological processes and the resulting landforms.
-Specific topics include landscape processes associated with streams, glaciers, wind, coasts, mass wasting, weathering and soil development, and geologic structure.
-Labs emphasize landform analysis through interpretation of topographic maps and aerial photos.
+Students focus on surficial processes and the resulting landforms.
+Specific topics may include landscape processes associated with streams, glaciers, wind, coasts, mass wasting, weathering and soil development, and geologic structure.
+Surface processes are also discussed in the context of human impacts and the environment.
+Labs emphasize landform analysis and applied problems through interpretation of topographic maps and aerial imagery and field trips.
 Two-hour laboratory.

 GEOG 4468.
 Remote Sensing.
 4 Hours.